 Cash Requirements and Sources in 2014 and 2013.
 For the year ended December 31, 2013, our cash flow from operations was sufficient to cover our distributions to our partners and our reliability capital expenditures, mainly due to our strategic redirection discussed previously in the Trends and Outlook section.
 For 2014, we currently expect to produce cash from operations in excess of our distribution.
-We also expect to fund our reliability capital expenditures of liquidity as described below.
+We also expect to fund our reliability capital expenditures with cash from operations as well as from other sources of liquidity as described below.